celevitz/touRnamentofchampions/README.md

 - Data entry for Season 5 as it airs
 - Complete handedness and nicknames

-## 4. References & Acknowlegements
+## 4. References & Acknowledgements

 Data were collected manually while watching each season of Tournament of Champions.